williamhpark/htn-backend-challenge-2023/README.md

 - `GET /events?category=category&min_frequency=min_frequency&max_frequency=max_frequency`: Retrieve a list of all the events at the hackathon with a count of users who attended, with optional category, min_frequency, and max_frequency filters

+## Testing instructions

+In the project's root directory, run `pytest`.
+All automated unit tests should run.

 ## Notes on development

 - I set up the required API endpoints requested in the challenge description (marked with a **\*** in the API routes descriptions), then added a few endpoints providing additional CRUD functionality to the `/users` and `/users/:email` routes as well as a few endpoints related to events at the hackathon that users "scan" into